Earl Emanuel Shepard: Life

 He was born in Marine, Illinois, on September 3, 1908.
 He graduated from Washington University School of Dental Medicine in their first class.
 He then established his private practice in Edwardsville, Illinois.
 In 1941, he established an orthodontic practice with Leo B. Lundugan from 1938 to 1941.
 He then was enlisted into army in 1941, where he was a captain and then a major and a colonel.
 During World War II in 1942, he was director of the dental services in the 40th Station Hospital in Mostaganem, Algeria.
-After he served three years in the war, he was award the Bronze Star and an Army Commendation.
-He then returned to teaching at Washington University in the Department of Orthodontics for next 60 years.
+After he served three years in the war, he was awarded the Bronze Star Medal and an Army Commendation.
+He then returned to teaching at Washington University in St. Louis in the Department of Orthodontics for next 60 years.
 He became a professor and then the chairman of orthodontic department from 1953 to 1975.
 He co-wrote a textbook with James E. McCoy called Applied Orthodontics.
 He also wrote a book on his hometown called Marine, Illinois – An Historical Review.

 He died on May 18, 1991, due to a cerebral hemorrhage.
 He was married to Wilma A. Shwartz.